apache/pulsar-site/docs/functions-develop.md

 :::note

-Develop functions in Java, Python, or Go.
+You can develop functions in Java, Python, or Go.
-* For supported Java versions, refer to [Pulsar runtime Java version recommendation](https://github.com/apache/pulsar#pulsar-runtime-java-version-recommendation) for more details.
+* For supported Java versions, see [Pulsar runtime Java version recommendation](https://github.com/apache/pulsar#pulsar-runtime-java-version-recommendation).
-* For supported Python versions, refer to [Python client](client-libraries-python.md) for more details.
+* For supported Python versions, see [Python client setup](client-libraries-python-setup.md).

 :::